hphuc0324/Shopee/README.md

 ## Product

 <p>This is just a basic project so i choose publishing it on <em>github.io</em>.
-You can test it out following this link [Shopee](https://hphuc0324.github.io/Shopee/).
+You can test it out following this link <a href="https://hphuc0324.github.io/Shopee/">Shopee</a>.
 Any comments or advice will be appreciate, thanks for reading
 </p>